Parent page: Capturing Your Design Idea as a Schematic

 Placing Parameter Set Directives

-In addition to user-defined paramater directives, a rule-based parameter directive is defined from the Choose Design Rule Type dialog, accessible from a parameter's associated properties dialog.
+In addition to user-defined parameter directives, a rule-based parameter directive is defined from the Choose Design Rule Type dialog, accessible from the parameter's associated Properties panel mode.
 Access involves the following:

-- Press Tab before placing the Parameter Set, or double-click an already placed Parameter Set directive, to display the the Parameter Set mode of the Properties panel.
+- Press Tab before placing the Parameter Set or double-click an already placed Parameter Set directive to display the Parameter Set mode of the Properties panel.

-- Next, click the Add button in the Rules section of the the Parameter Set mode of the Properties panel to select a rule from the Choose Design Rule Type dialog.
+- Next, click the Add button in the Parameters section of the Parameter Set mode of the Properties panel and choose Rule from the drop-down to select a rule from the Choose Design Rule Type dialog.

 Editing the value for a rule.

 Use the Choose Design Rule Type dialog to choose the rule that you wish to add as a rule parameter to the directive.
-Double-clicking on a rule type will give you access to the relevant Edit PCB Rule (From Schematic) dialog, from where you can define the constraints for the rule.
+Double-clicking on a rule type will give you access to the relevant Edit PCB Rule (From Schematic) dialog in which you can define the constraints for the rule.

 Specifying the constraints for a chosen rule.

-The entry for the parameter's Rules region will be the rule type chosen, along with the specified constraints.
+The entry for the Parameters region will be the rule type chosen, along with the specified constraints.
 The following image illustrates the defined width constraint rule parameters for a Parameter Set directive.
-To display the rule within the workspace, click the visibility () icon within the Rules region.
+To display the rule within the design space, click the visibility () icon within the Rules region.